 Professor Mary Chase-Ziolek enjoys making connections between concepts and people.
 In teaching Population-based Healthcare for graduate nurses she and her students examine the changing role of hospitals in the health of their communities.
 In Stewarding Creation: Justice, Food and Health, a class she teaches in the seminary, students relate faith and food and look at how various congregations are living out that connection in their own contexts.
 Her students also regularly make use of Chicago as a classroom.
 Graduate nursing students are involved in a population assessment and project that engages them with particular neighborhoods or suburbs.

 Chase-Ziolek’s professional experience has focused on faith and health ministries since 1991, when she served as the coordinator of geriatric health ministry at Northwestern Memorial Hospital in Chicago.
-In this position, she developed an ecumenical, multiethnic network of congregations involved in health promotion.
 Chase-Ziolek has also managed several clinics and work for community organizations that include the Japanese American Service Committee and the Counsel for Jewish Elderly.